Brooklyn NSW is a quaint village located at the entrance of the Hawkesbury River and along the Sydney - Newcastle train line.

 The Hawkesbury River Station is on the Central Coast & Newcastle railway line – 1 hour from Central Station in Sydney or 15 minutes from Woy Woy Station on the Central Coast.

-You can also get there by car but parking can be hard to find.
+You can also get there by car but parking can be hard to find during holidays and weekends.